WebAssembly/WASI/proposals/filesystem/wasi-filesystem.md

-  When this flag is unset on a descriptor, operations using the descriptor which would create, rename, delete, modify the data or metadata of filesystem objects, or obtain another handle which would permit any of those, shall fail with `errno::rofs` if they would otherwise succeed.
+  When this flag is unset on a descriptor, operations using the descriptor which would create, rename, delete, modify the data or metadata of filesystem objects, or obtain another handle which would permit any of those, shall fail with `error-code::read-only` if they would otherwise succeed.

   This may only be set on directories.